-Lifetime Basketball Hoop Assembly Tips and Help
+Lifetime Basketball Hoop Assembly Helpful Tips

 When assembling your system, you might find a step that you recognize that parts for and can visualize how they fit into the completed goal.
 If this happens to you, you might be tempted to proceed with what seems an obvious step in the assembly without actually reading the directions.
 While you might luck out and get the step completed properly sometimes, this is definitely not advisable.
 Lifetime frequently puts little notes on certain steps that will direct you to do or not to do something until something else is completed.
 For instance, you might read a note that says “Do not tighten bolts until assembly is complete”; or “Before completing this step, make sure you do ‘this or that thing’ first.”
-By reading the instructions all the way through, you will save time by not having to redo steps when you inevitably get to a step that is not completable based on a previous step not being followed correctly.
+By reading the instructions all the way through, you will save time by not having to redo steps when you inevitably get to a step that is not able to be completed based on a previous step not being followed correctly.

-The most important thing I can suggest here is that if you are ordering an inground system and you want to assembly complete for Christmas, you will need to start several days earlier (longer if the weather does not cooperate).
+The most important thing I can suggest here is that if you are ordering an inground system and you want to complete the assembly for Christmas, you will need to start several days earlier (longer if the weather does not cooperate).
 For instance, when assembling an in ground basketball system you will need about 72 hours for the cement to set for the inground portion of the system, even when using a ground sleeve.
 Plan ahead, and start assembly with enough time for all steps to be completed properly.
 You do not want to rush assembly of your system and have it set incorrectly.

 For a portable system, you ought to mainly consider what you will use to fill your base.
 Generally, bases of portable goals are filled with water.
-Water is the easiest to fill and unfill with these types of systems.
+Water is the easiest to fill and empty with these types of systems.
 However, water does have some draw backs.
 For instance, if your climate where you live has freezing temperatures during any part of the year, you risk damaging the base when the water expands.
 Lifetime makes several recommendations for dealing with water-filled bases; the key is simply doing something that avoids the water freezing.
 An alternative to this is sand.
-Sand is not a cure all per se.
-Sand tends to weigh about 1.5 times that have the base filled with water – depending on the density of the sand you use.
+Sand is not a cure all necessarily.
+Sand tends to weigh about 1.5 times that of those units have the base filled with water – depending on the density of the sand you use.
 So, the plus-side to sand is a heavier, more stable base and no freezing worries.
 The minus-side is the heavier base is much more difficult to move around and harder to put into the base.
 Choose wisely.

-Additional help is available
+Additional help is Available

 Lifetime wants you to have a positive experience with their products just as much as you want it.
 Thus, they also provide a customer service line with trained technicians that are available to help with assembly issues at no cost to you.
 They can be reached at 1-800-225-3865.
 Use this resource as needed.